Sedgwick Theater: Restoration

-There had already been significant damage done to the building when David and Betty Ann Fellner purchased it.
+The building was already significantly damaged when David and Betty Ann Fellner purchased it.
 They set up the Sedgwick Cultural Center, a not-for-profit organization, in 1995.
 The Sedgwick Cultural Center's mission was to build community through the arts.
 A stage was constructed in the oval Lobby, and performance have been held in that space since then.

 However, by 2006, despite having brought the Philadelphia community programming for ten years, the condition of the theater had not improved, and the Sedgwick Cultural Center separated from it.

 The price tag for a complete building restoration has been suggested to be US$10 to 12 million, not including the cost to create a business in the space which could make the Sedgwick self-sustaining.

 Before 2010, the Sedgwick Theater was a community art space, with a gallery where the ticket booth was once located.
 The inner lobbies were occasionally home to "Films at the Sedgwick."

 To alleviate the risks of renting films to screen at the Sedgwick Theater, Films at the Sedgwick screened public domain films and created an interactive website for the community to take control of the programming to show.
 Film Q Public was a list of films for the community to consider screening.
 Each film had a plot summary and when available, a streaming movie trailer.
 Users voted for the films they wanted to see.
 Votes were tallied and once the film received enough votes, that film was scheduled.

 In May 2010, the Quintessence Theatre Group began renting the Sedgwick for a classical repertory troupe.
 Their first production was Measure for Measure.
 They are the sole occupants of the theater as of September 2019.